osiweb/unified_retro_keyboard/firmware/asdf/README.md

   functions, or other keyboard logic.
 Repeat and autorepeat only apply to the most recently pressed key.

-* (Future feature) NVRAM: For architectures that support EEPROM or other non-volatile storage, configuration parameters are stored in non-volatile storage to survive a power cycle.

 * ASCII output - supported via output_value function.

-* (Future feature) Serial, USB CDC, USB HID interfaces - supportable via output_value function.

 * Indicator LEDs and other direct logic-level hardware controls: supported via per-key activate/deactivate functions, and also via hooks to standard key